Marketing is getting tougher.

 Founder, PetSwag Modeling Co.

-You’ll want to spread the testimonial slides out, placing them in different parts of the webinar where they’re most relevant.
+You want to spread the testimonial slides out.
+Place them in different parts of the webinar where they’re most relevant.

-For our webinars, I like to “sandwich” my testimonials slides around the slide that includes my sales offer, for maximum effect.
+For our webinars, I like to “sandwich” my testimonials slides around the sales offer slide for maximum effect.